pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 that\'s accelerating time to value for thousands of companies worldwide.

 So why should you switch to Pulumi?
 How is it different from other infrastructure as code tools?
-This post is intended to answer all those questions.
+This post should answer all those questions.

 ## What is Pulumi?